How to Set SMART Goals to Manage Stress Eating

 How to Set SMART Stress Eating Goals

 So, what exactly are SMART goals?
 Well, the acronym SMART stands for specific, measurable, attainable, realistic, and time-based.
-I will show you how to build your SMART stress eating management goal step by step.
+I will show you how to build your SMART goals to manage stress or emotional eating step by step.

 S: specific

-Example: I plan to have 5 strategies to manage my stress eating.
+Example: I plan to have five strategies to manage my stress eating.

 M: measurable